ropensci/fellingdater/inst/paper/paper.md

 sw_model_plot(model)
 ```

-![Two sapwood datasets with a density function modeled to the raw
+![Two sapwood datasets with a fitted density function to the raw
 data.](sw_model_plot.jpg){#fig-sw-model}

 # Example of use